aarbenin/get_next_line/README.md

 ## Bonus Version
 The `get_next_line_bonus` version adds the capability to handle multiple file descriptors simultaneously, facilitating reading from different sources without losing the reading progress of each.

-## Testing
-The code includes commented-out `main` functions and simple text files for quick testing of the main functionality.

 ## Compilation
 Compile your code with a specified buffer size, for example:
 ```